tmssoftware/smartsetup/doc/source/index.md

 # {{title}} introduction

-TMS Smart Setup is a new generation to install libraries and components for Delphi, C++ Builder, Lazarus/FPC and .NET, brought by [TMS Software](https://www.tmssoftware.com).
+TMS Smart Setup is a new generation tool to install libraries and components for Delphi, C++ Builder, Lazarus/FPC and .NET, brought by [TMS Software](https://www.tmssoftware.com).

 **[Download TMS Smart Setup](download/index.md)**